Bill Cosby's path has taken him from pudding pops to hip-hop.

 The Carter III Cover: Hoax or Truth?

 Amazon.com released the supposed cover of The Carter III today on their website, for pre-order sales.
 The cover, shown above, depicts a "Little" Wayne with a few of his more notable tattoos.
-While Weezy's label, Universal, has yet to comment on the artwork, acclaimed photographer Jonathan Mannion was singing a different tune about the cover's concept in an interview on HipHopDX.com (
+While Weezy's label, Universal, has yet to comment on the artwork, acclaimed photographer Jonathan Mannion was singing a different tune about the cover's concept in an interview on HipHopDX.com (Click for story).

 Monday, April 7, 2008